SanabuW/Plotly-challenge/README.md

 This repository is for the Plot.ly assignment for the UCSD Data Bootcamp using the Plot.ly library in Javascript to create a user-end web application dashboard which dynamically react to user actions.
 The assignment covers the following concepts:
 - Create a dashboard with user interaction/usability as a design priority
 - Graph and style basic graphs using Plot.ly
-- Import and filter data from external sources (e.f.
-JSON files)
+- Import and filter data from external sources (e.g. JSON files)
 - Using event listeners and D3.js library to dynamically update datasets that Plot.ly graphs utilize
 - Demonstrate different represenatations of data by applying data to varied chart attributes  (e.g. chart bubble's bubble size and color)